RoMcGill/coding-game/README.md

 - I would like to thank my Code Institute mentor Antonio Rodriguez for all of his help, tips and feedback.
 - My Cohort facilitator Kasia for all of her help and encouragement throughout the project.
-- WEB CIFAR on youtube for a great video on how to set up formspree
+-
 - The stackoverflow community for responding to questions and having built up a massive database of invaluable tips,tricks and bug fixes
-- https://medium.com/ for teaching the bounce animation in a clear way
+-
-- W3schools.com for easy to follow lessons on Grid and Flex
+- W3schools.com for easy to follow lessons
-- Kevin Powell on youtube for all of his Css tips and tricks.
+-
 - Fellow students at Code Institute for answering all of my questions.
-- Peter Szabo for his attention to detail and great feedback.
+-
 - Code Institute for supplying an amazing course, from the content to the staff and alumni.